Management Bulletin 11-33

 CalWORKs child care regulations provide child care services for current and former CalWORKs recipients.
 Native Americans who are receiving or who have previously received CalWORKs cash assistance or CalWORKs diversion services are eligible to receive child care services for up to 24 months from the time they leave CalWORKs cash aid in either CalWORKs Stage 1 or 2 child care.
 In addition, former CalWORKs recipients who have exhausted their 24 months of child care in Stage 2 are transferred into CalWORKs Stage 3 child care, if eligible.

 When a Tribal TANF or CCDF Tribal program is established, and the program offers child care services, Native American families receiving child care services through CalWORKs may choose to continue to do so, or they can transfer to the Tribe’s child care program.
 Native American families who have never received CalWORKs cash assistance or CalWORKs diversion services are not eligible for CalWORKs child care.
-They may receive child care services either through the Tribal TANF, or CCDF Tribal program, if offered, or they may apply for a CDD state-subsidized child care program.
+They may receive child care services either through the Tribal TANF, or CCDF Tribal program, if offered, or they may apply for an ELCD state-subsidized child care program.

 Accessing Information and Services